Lauren Hobart

-Lauren Hobart (born 1969/1970) is an American businesswoman, and has been the CEO of Dick's Sporting Goods since February 2021.
+Lauren Hobart (born August 1, 1968) is an American businesswoman, and has been the president and CEO of Dick's Sporting Goods since February 2021.

-Early life and education
+Early life

-Hobart earned a bachelor's degree from the University of Pennsylvania, and a Master of Business Administration from Stanford University.
+Hobart earned a bachelor's degree from the University of Pennsylvania, and an MBA from Stanford University.

 Career

-Hobart worked for Wells Fargo and JPMorgan Chase, followed by 14 years at PepsiCo.
+Hobart worked for Wells Fargo and JPMorgan Chase, followed by 14 years at PepsiCo in a number of leadership roles, including CMO of Carbonated Soft Drinks in North America.
 She joined Dick's Sporting Goods in 2011 as senior vice president and chief marketing officer.
+In 2015, she became executive vice president and CMO, and went on to become chief customer and digital officer.
 In 2017, Hobart was appointed president and, in 2018, she joined the board of directors.